SD › Singapore Travel Guide

 7. W Singapore – Sentosa Cove • Sentosa Island • $$$$

-Considerably more charming, elegant, and convenient than others in this lively part of the city.
-Admirably maintaining its 90-year-old heritage and colonial-era vibe, rooms are stylish, and guests also rave about the service, cleanliness, and breakfast. • Map • +65 6717 1929
+Considerably more charming, elegant, and convenient than other hotels in this lively part of the city.
+Admirably maintaining its 90-year-old heritage and colonial-era vibe, rooms are stylish, and guests also rave about the service, cleanliness, and breakfast. • +65 6717 1929

 15. JAAN by Kirk Westaway • Colonial District • $$$$